Modeling Binary Lenses and Sources with the BAGLE Python Package: Conclusion

-In conclusion, the wide array of models and parameterizations available in BAGLE make it suitable for a joint photometric and astrometric fitting of binary events, including binary-source, binary-lens (BSBL) events.
+In conclusion, the wide array of models and parameterizations available in BAGLE make it suitable for a joint photometric and astrometric fitting of binary events, including binary-source, binary-lens events.
 BAGLE's new binary models will be used to work with data from the Vera C. Rubin Observatory, the Nancy Grace Roman Telescope, and other surveys.
-It will be used to better characterize measured microlensing signals of black hole astrometric candidates.
-These new models, which accurately capture the orbital dynamics of binary systems, will enhance our search for dark lenses, such as black holes, exoplanets, free-floating planets, and other intriguing candidates.
+These new models will be used to better characterize measured microlensing signals of black hole astrometric candidates.
+These new models, which accurately capture the orbital dynamics of binary systems, will enhance our search for dark lenses, such as black holes, exoplanets and other intriguing candidates.

 \software{Numpy \citep{oliphant2006guide}, Matplotlib \citep{Hunter:2007}, Astropy \citep{astropy:2013,astropy:2018,astropy:2022}, SciPy \citep{2020SciPy-NMeth}}